instructorc/Web-Tooling-Version-Control-Template/README.md

 3. Copy the all of the content within index.html file paste into the the enterboxer.html file.
 4. Open the enterboxer.html file within editor and locate the ```<section id="one" class="tiles">``` and delete all of the children ```<article>``` tags and save the file.
 5. Commit the changes  for the "createboxerpage" branch.
 Commit message should be "adding enterboxer.html page"
-6. Switch branches back to master branch and merge the "createboxerpage" branch into the master branch.
+6. Switch branches back to master branch and merge the "createboxerpage" branch into the main branch.
 7. Delete the "createboxerpage" branch.
 8. Make a commit to your local repository and push up changes to your remote repository.